-The timing belt can be checked by removing the timing belt cover when you are having any type of service performed.
-If there are signs of fraying, dry-rot, or the teeth appear to be worn, you have to replace it immediately, no questions asked.
-Any type of abnormal wear is an emergency sign that your timing belt is about to fail.
+The timing belt can be checked by removing the belt cover.
+When you are having any type of service performed.
+Are there are signs of fraying, dry-rot, or the teeth appear to be worn?
+Then you’ll have to replace it immediately, no questions asked.
+Any type of abnormal wear is an emergency sign that your belt is about to fail.
 The belt can wear unevenly if the pulleys get bent.
 Other times, the belt will slip because the tensioner comes loose or the bearings of the tensioner begin to wear out.
 The tension of a timing belt is critical because the amount of play in it cannot be too tight or too lose.

 How Complicated is a Timing Belt Replacement?

 Replacing a timing belt is not something that should be performed by amateurs.
 If the timing is reset and it is even one tooth off, the entire engine can be destroyed instantly.
 Most vehicles require special tools to align the timing because it can be difficult to eye up markings.
 You should never take your vehicle to a shop that looks unprofessional and poorly organized when you need timing belt service.

 Beyond the tricky alignments that are necessary to retime the basic timing of the pistons and valve train after belt removal, there is also the difficulty in removing it.
 Most vehicles require you to perform all of the following before you can take off the timing belt: